Masebeni/soccerplayer/README.md

 These transaction are performed through different bank accounts like savings, transmission and credit account.

-Transaction are linked with clients by they accounts.
+Clients have their unique login profile and their transaction are linked with they accounts.

-Client's details can be updated without changing touching accounts details.
+Client's details can be updated without changing touching accounts details vice versa with the account details.